How to Choose Where to Retire: Retirement Location Checklist

 10. Affordable

-After you retire from work, you don’t want to have to worry about if you have enough money to pay the rent or mortgage or shop for quality food.
+After you retire from work, you don’t want to have to worry about having enough money to pay the rent or mortgage or shop for quality food.
 Try to retire in a town or city where you can comfortably pay your bills.
-It helps if the local community has a library and senior center or sponsors.
-Find a community that offers free activities like concerts in the park, rooftop movie nights, or senior activities.
+It helps if the local community has a library, senior center or sponsors.
+Find a community that offers free activities like concerts in the park, rooftop movie nights or senior activities.

 11. Accessible to Airport

-Retirees like to travel with all of their free time, which means it is important to live somewhere with easy access to air or train transportation.
-Choose a place to retire where there is a major international airport to take you to see the world.
+Retirees like to travel, so living somewhere with easy access to air or train transportation is important.
+Choose a place to retire with a major international airport as a gateway to the world.

 12. Volunteer Opportunities

-Without a job to go to every day, you may lack opportunities to leave the house and socialize.
-Some communities have senior centers that plan activities or meals that give older residents opportunities to stay engaged with others.
+You may lack opportunities to leave the house and socialize without a job to go to every day.
+Some communities have senior centers that plan activities or meals that allow older residents to stay engaged with others.
 Volunteer work is another way to meet new people and serve the community.
 Moving to an area with other retirees can help you connect with people who are free during the day.
 Some retirement communities host outings and social events for residents.

 Learn more about tours offered around the world and enroll with Road Scholar today.